w3c/wai-about-wai/_about/projects/wai-tools/index.md

 ### Project Overview
 {:#overview}

-**[WAI-Tools Project slides](https://www.w3.org/WAI/Tools/WAI-Tools_Project.pptx)** provide and overview and introduce the project work packages and deliverables.
-They will be updated regularly throughout the project to provide the latest results and findings from the project.
+Latest overview and slides for the WAI-Tools Project are available from the [Second Open Meeting]({{"/about/projects/wai-tools/second-open-meeting/" | relative_url }}), which was held on 20 May 2019 in Brussels, Belgium

 ## About the Project
 {:#about}